-Every since the movie ‘Honey I shrunk the Kids’ I’ve wanted a remote control lawnmower.
+Every since the movie ‘Honey I shrunk the Kids’ I’ve wanted a remote control lawnmower and some grass shears.
 Even more so during July in Florida when the temperature and humidity compete for the high point.
 I always thought about it but never moved on it until a friend gave me a half finished project before he moved out of state.

 I’m not sure what he was going to build but he kept all the suspension for from the Jazzy mobility scooter (that’s my best guess as to where these parts came from).